 St Anne and St Agnes Church - 0.2 miles (Historic Church)

 London's Roman Amphitheatre - 0.2 miles (Roman Site)

 St Lawrence Jewry - 0.2 miles (Historic Church)

 St Bartholomew-the-Great - 0.3 miles (Historic Church)

-Nearest Accommodation to St. Giles Cripplegate:
+Nearest Holiday Cottages to St Giles Cripplegate: